-Confluence: The River Speaks has been commissioned on behalf of Greenland Group, developer of The Ram Quarter, as part of an exciting arts programme curated by culture agency Futurecity in partnership with the Pump House Gallery.
-Living Wandle is supporting and co-funding the project alongside Wandsworth Council and Enable Leisure & Culture.
+Confluence: The River Speaks was commissioned on behalf of Greenland Group, developer of The Ram Quarter, as part of an exciting arts programme curated by culture agency Futurecity in partnership with the Pump House Gallery.
+Living Wandle supported and co-funded the project alongside Wandsworth Council and Enable Leisure & Culture.

 This project is part of the wider Living Wandle Landscape Partnership Scheme, funded by the National Lottery through the Heritage Lottery Fund.